Changi Airport Group

 10. Sydney, Australia

-Based on data from Airports Council International (www.aci.aero), Changi is the seventh busiest airport for international passenger traffic.
-In 2014, the airport handled 54.1 million passengers.
+Based on data from Airports Council International (www.aci.aero), Changi is the sixth busiest airport for international passenger traffic.
+In 2017, the airport handled 62.2 million passengers.

 CAG's financial year ends on 31 March.
-The report for the twelve months ended 31 March 2015 can be found here.
+Our annual reports can be found here.

 Media organisations can contact CAG’s Corporate Communications regarding photography and filming approval at firstname.lastname@example.org.
 As airport passes may be required for access to restricted areas, please allow at least 10 working days for the application to be processed.